wilsonk31/WordCount/README.md

 first parameter is the word the user is searching for and the second parameter is the input string the user is searching in.

-note: this is me learning more about C#
+note: this is me learning more about C# and LINQ querying